-K-2 students - parents will be sent the link to MEET or Classroom activities.
+K-5 students - parents will be sent the link to MEET or Classroom activities.
 It must be cut and pasted into the Chrome browser for meetings

 If your student has a Chromebook, the act of signing into the chromebook using the SPS account will enable all the Google-based services their teacher may be using (Classroom, Slides, Docs, Sheets and or Drive).

 Students are encouraged to use the distributed Chromebook for all classes and services online.
-We cannot support multiple devices or browsers.
+We cannot support multiple devices or browsers or personal equipment.
 With that said, if you are faced with entering a Google Meet or Google Classroom from a PC or Mac, you MUST use the Chrome browser and SIGN IN at the top right.
 Check to make sure no personal account is already signed in (someone's personal gmail) and sign in using your full SPS credentials (for Grades K-5, you will need to add @spsstudents.org to your username in this situation- this only applies to non-Chromebook login).
 When asked to Link Data, confirm and then you will be able to access all Google-related services on that PC or Mac.
-Again, we recommend always using the issued Chromebooks to avoid these steps.
+Again, we recommend always using the SPS issued Chromebooks to avoid these steps.

 useful resources for Online Classes